PencilCode/blog/documents/posts/2015-01-09-forever-and-stop.html.md

 Inside a `forever` loop, `stop()` will stop the repetitions.
-The following program will run the forever loop, watching for the up and down arrow keys.
-The up key will increase `v` and make the turtle move.
-But the down key will stop the forever loop.
+The following program will run the forever loop, watching for the `w` and down `s` keys on the keyboard.
+One of them will increase `v` and make the turtle move.
+The other will stop the forever loop.

 <pre class="examp">
 v = 0
 forever -&gt;
   fd v
-  if pressed 'up'
+  if pressed 'w'
-    ++v
+    v = v + 0.1
-  if pressed 'down'
+  if pressed 's'
     stop()
 </pre>